d2l-ai/berkeley-stat-157/index.md

 ## News

+- 2/6: Added homework 3, and solution for homework 1.
+Uploaded slides for 2/5.
 - 1/31: Slighly updated homework 2, uploaded slides for lecture 2 & 3.
 - 1/29: Homework 2 is uploaded.
 - 1/26: Videos for [Lecture 1](units/introduction.html) are up